Project516/NumberGuessingGame/README.md

 ### Development Setup

-SDKMAN is the recommended way to install Java and Gradle (pre-installed in GitHub Codespaces):
+[SDKMAN!](https://sdkman.io) is the recommended way to install Java and Gradle:

 ```
 sdk install java 25-tem